tomerbabila/redux-memento/README.md

 ## Usage

-1. Define State and Reducers Types using `IMementoSlice`:
+1. Define state and reducers types using `IMementoSlice`:

 ```typescript
 import { PayloadAction } from '@reduxjs/toolkit';